tgen/vcfMerger2/README.md

 #### Somatic or Germline?
-VcfMerger2 has been developped to merge SOMATIC vcfs into one vcf.
+VcfMerger2 has been developed to merge SOMATIC vcfs into one vcf.
 The current release can merge from 2 to N vcfs.
 To see the list  variant callers compatible with vcfMerger2 go to "Variant_Callers_compatible" wiki page

 Merging GERMLINE vcfs will be available in the next version; some features are already there but are still under development and should be consider as in Alpha version.